ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

-The [guide](https://developers.google.com/search/docs/data-types/dataset) suggests the following recommended fields:
+The [Google guide](https://developers.google.com/search/docs/data-types/dataset) also recommends following fields:

 * [url](https://schema.org/url) - Location of a page describing the dataset.
 * [sameAs](https://schema.org/sameAs) - Other URLs that can be used to access the dataset page.
 A link to a page that provides more information about the same dataset, usually in a different repository.